GoldingAustin/store-xstate/README.md

 # Store + XState

-store-xstate is an experiment into using other state management options in XState's context, making it easier to work with and the React integration more performant.
+store-xstate is an experiment into using other state management options in XState's context, making context easier to work with + the React integration more performant.

 There is currently a working (experimental) Legend-State integration with a supporting test suite.